Ba'l Hill

 OS Maps - Landranger 101 (Scarborough), Explorer 301 (Scarborough, Bridlington & Flamborough Head)

 In the past few years aerial photographs have shown that the mound is surrounded by a causewayed ditch whose northern edge follows the course of the Gypsey Race.
-This leads to the interesting speculation (on my part anyway) that water could have flowed around the monument to form a kind of moat at times of high flow, but whether or not this ever occurred we must see Ba'l Hill as part of a wider picture that encompassed the massive mounds at Duggleby Howe and Willie Howe that also stand close to the Gypsey Race.
+This leads to the interesting speculation (on my part anyway) that water could have flowed around the monument to form a kind of moat at times of high flow, but whether or not this ever occurred we must see the barrow as part of a wider picture that also encompassed the massive mounds at Duggleby Howe and Willie Howe that also stand close to the Gypsey Race.

 Map of the Rudston Landscape